floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

 Generally tests can be structured based on the complexity of code that they are testing.

-Unit test
-    Unit tests make sure that on the lowest layer classes and functions behave as they should.
+**Unit tests** make sure that on the lowest layer classes and functions behave as they should.

-Integration test
-    Integration tests combine multiple modules, classes or methods to test if they are all working together.
+**Integration tests** combine multiple modules, classes or methods to test if they are all working together.

-System test
-    System tests operate on the highest layer and test whether completely integrated systems fulfill the specified requirements.
+**System tests** operate on the highest layer and test whether completely integrated systems fulfill the specified requirements.

 Testing layout
 --------------